 Any horror cinema enthusiast would do well to experience – to bathe, in fact – in the luscious spooks and rattling phantasmagoria of Japanese horror cinema in the 1960s.
 For fans of the genre, the only comparable historical periods for a nation’s horror cinema would be German horror in the 1920s and Italian horror in the ’70s.
 The German cinema topples anything for sheer awe and hanging-on dread, and the Italian cinema cannot be surpassed for pure maddening Grand Guignol calamity and grotesque, baroque, colorific ballets-of-blood.
 But, in terms of spectral atmosphere and cosmic displays of the painterly otherworlds lying just under the sheets of humankind’s darkest nightmares, Japanese horror cinema in the 1960s rises above any and all cinematic horror sub-groups for displaying the macabre in the most exquisite, transcendental, heavenly detail.

-Partially, this is because Japanese ghost stories (Kaidan literally means “ghost story”) owe a kinship to the national myths of Japanese folklore unmatched in spiritual connection by any other nation.
-Watching Kwaidan, one receives not merely the shivers and shakes of a good fright, but a sort of spectral omniscience cascading over you.
+Partially, this is because Japanese ghost stories (Kaidan literally means “ghost story”) owe a kinship to the national myths of Japanese folklore.
+Watching Kwaidan, one receives not merely the shivers and shakes of a good fright, but a sort of spectral omniscience cascading over you, as though the whole film is conjured, or at least witnessed from another plane.
 There’s a lyrical stream into Japanese history running rapid throughout Kwaidan; it feels somehow connected to another dimension where justice and revenge are the currency of paranormal beings and our surface lives are but a playground for more tempestuous creatures who view our world as a combination of sport, politics, moral playground, blunt necessity, and wasted time.

 But Kwaidan, directed by Masaki Kobayashi, has a leg up on the chief competition from the era, from Kaneto Shindo’s charred chiaroscuro masterworks Onibaba and Kuroneko to the boundless alley cat cool of pop-hell cinema with the proto-punk Jigoku (which, being set in modern day, really is a split from Japanese horror at the time).
 Simply put, Kwaidan has color.
 Okay, Jigoku has color too, and it too breathes every primary color it can possibly imagine, but there’s something about the way Kobayashi applies Shindo’s ghostly tales of Japanese myth-making, as ethereal as they are animalistic, and shocks that style to vivid life with a burst of watercolor delight.
 Photographed by Yoshio Miyajima, Kwaidan is a sure bet for one of the most beautiful color films ever released.